gitusp/pbrowse.nvim/README.md

 - A repository connected to GitHub
 - Active pull request for the current branch

+## Acknowledgements

+This plugin was entirely written with assistance from Claude 3.7 Sonnet.
+As I'm new to Vim plugin development, any corrections, suggestions, or improvements are greatly welcome!

 ## Compatibility

 This plugin has only been tested on macOS.
 Contributions and help testing on other platforms are welcome!